hasii2011/pkgversions/README.md

 This command has to be run solely during development and in the virtual environment of the target py2app application.

-## Install traviscli in your virtual environment
+## Install pkgversions in your virtual environment
 This utility is distributed via [pypi](https://pypi.org/project/pkgversions/) packages.

 Install like this: